cjratcliff/ml-compiled/docs/sequence.rst

 Attention layers use `scaled-dot product attention <https://ml-compiled.readthedocs.io/en/latest/layers.html#scaled-dot-product-attention>`_.

+Both the encoder and decoder are comprised of multiple blocks each with a multi-ahead attention layer, two fully-connected layers and two layer-normalisation components.

 Multi-head attention
 ________________________
 Concatenates the output of multiple parallel attention layers.
 Each layer has the same inputs (Q, K and V) but different weights. `Vaswani et al. (2017) <https://arxiv.org/abs/1706.03762>`_ use 8 layers in each multi-head attention component but reduce the dimensionality of each from 512 to 64, which keeps the computational cost the same overall.

 Positional encoding
 _____________________
 Positional encodings are added (summed, not concatenated) to the input embeddings to allow the model to be aware of the sequence order.

+Self-attention
+_________________

 | **Proposed in**